Volunteering: Key Worker

 What do volunteer key workers do at camp?

 Each key worker is allocated a small group of young people to support throughout the camp.
 A key worker enables the young people to attend workshops and joins them in some of the outward bounds, social and leisure activities.
 Key workers provide participants support and a listening ear throughout the camp, and help young people to overcome any anxieties or difficulties they may experience.
 Key workers also support participants in taking their medication and record this at camp-with the support of the health care lead.
 Key workers have the support and guidance of an allocated supervisor, and work as part of a team.

-Prior to camp you will be required to attend a training weekend, where you will meet the staff team and other volunteers and receive training related to Child Protection, children and HIV and work out elements of your role at this years camp.
+Prior to camp all key workers are required to attend a training weekend, where you will meet the staff team and other volunteers and receive training related to Child Protection, children and HIV and work out elements of your role at this years camp.
 After the weekend we will confirm which volunteers we will invite to come to camp.

 “I have been inspired by the compassion and empathy shown by the young people towards each other.”